sreerammarimuthu/legendarylegacies.github.io/README.md

 #  Visualizing the Impact of Incarceration for Policy and Reentry

-This repository contains a series of interactive visualizations developed during a graduate research project, collaborated between Worcester Polytechnic Institute (WPI) and Legendary Legacies, a nonprofit committed to reentry support and justice reform.
+This repository contains a series of interactive data visualizations developed during a graduate research project between WPI and Legendary Legacies, a nonprofit committed to reentry support and justice reform.

 The visualizations use publicly available national data to explore:
 - Incarceration and recidivism patterns